FelipeBudinich/fun.voyage/content/Notes/Walter Benjamin.md

 [^4]: This may reflect a limitation in the translation, but it’s also a shortcoming on my part as I haven't consulted the original German directly to confirm what word Benjamin actually used.

 [^5]: Luxury goods epitomize this concept, consumed primarily for the prestige they impart rather than intrinsic qualities.
 Thorstein Veblen's "conspicuous consumption" complements Baudrillard's idea, highlighting how elevated prices enhance a good’s desirability as a status symbol.

+[^6]: And of course a statistical lens can also distort perception: a contemporary example of this kind of perceptual estrangement is content curation on social media platforms.
+Recommendation systems can be statistically optimized for engagement rather than truth, creating feedback loops that reinforce narrow worldviews.
+A similar dynamic can be observed in the humanities, where institutional incentives push academics to publish frequently and cite one another in status-driven loops that risk detaching scholarly work from material realities.
+But in both cases, whether it is social media disinformation or sociological research that informs public policy, the adjustment to a mediated reality is not unlimited.
+Eventually, it breaks against the constraints of biology, physics, and consequence.